endaoment/endaoment-integration-docs/docs/create-daf.md

 DAFs simplify the giving process while providing flexibility in how and when you support charitable organizations.

+### Who is the DAF Manager?

+The DAF Manager is the technical entity that has programmatic capabilities to interact with fund and perform operations on it.
+The manager has a wallet address and can execute programmatic functionalities such as:
+- Processing contributions
+- Executing grants
+- Managing fund operations

+The manager can be the same person/entity as the advisor or act on behalf of the advisor.

+### Who is the DAF Primary Advisor?

+The DAF Primary Advisor is the real-world person or entity who serves as the public contact for the fund.
+Unlike the manager, the advisor doesn't have technical capabilities but rather represents the human or organizational side of the fund.
+The advisor:
+- Is listed as the official contact for the fund
+- May be contacted by organizations or other parties regarding the fund
+- Can be the same person/entity as the manager or be represented by the manager

 ## Prerequisites

 Before you begin, ensure you have completed the [User Login Guide](./login-user.md) as users must be authenticated to create a DAF.